-(d) The Applicant shall remit all forfeited performance deposits to the Committee within thirty

-(30) days of receipt of an invoice issued by the Committee.
+(d) The Applicant shall remit all forfeited performance deposits to the Committee within thirty (30) days of receipt of an invoice issued by the Committee.

 (e) An Applicant may request waiver of a performance deposit forfeiture by submitting a written request to the Executive Director within 30 days of the date of the Committee's Forfeiture Fee Invoice.
-The Committee shall grant a forfeiture waiver upon a showing that the circumstances prompting the forfeiture were unforeseen and entirely beyond the control of the Project's sponsor and development team.
+The Committee shall grant a forfeiture waiver extension upon a showing that the request aligns with an extended allocation and a waiver showing the circumstances prompting the forfeiture were unforeseen and entirely beyond the control of the Project's sponsor and development team.
 The granting of a waiver pursuant to this subsection will not preclude performance deposit forfeiture for subsequent extensions of the expiration date for Qualified Residential Rental Bonds granted pursuant to Section 5101 or 5132.

-(f) If the awarded project is from a joint CDLAC/TCAC application and not awarded State Tax Credit and unable to fill the financing gap, the issuer may return the allocation to committee within 90 days without forfeiture of the performance deposit or assessment of negative points.
+(f) If the awarded project is from a joint CDLAC/CTCAC application and not awarded State Tax Credit and unable to fill the financing gap, the issuer may return the allocation to committee within 90 days without forfeiture of the performance deposit or assessment of negative points.